Australian native police: Lower Darling and Albert Districts

-During this period the Lower Darling district extended from near the confluence of the Murrumbidgee with the Murray, up to the Darling and north to near the confluence of the Warrego.
+During the period in question, the Lower Darling district extended from near the confluence of the Murrumbidgee with the Murray, up to the Darling and north to near the confluence of the Warrego.
 The Albert region was the area west of the Darling River.
 (By the late 1870s this had changed significantly).
 In late 1853, Stephen Cole, the Commissioner for Crown Lands for the Lower Darling district had organised six troopers for his Native Police based in Euston.
 This force was involved in arresting European sly-grog sellers.
 At the same time, Commissioner for Crown Lands for the Albert District, G. M. Perry, had organised another six Native Police troopers based at Moorana, an administrative town that used to exist just west of Wentworth.

-By the late 1850s the jurisdiction of the native troopers had transferred from the Crown Lands department to the Native Police proper, with E. M. Lockyer and A. T. Perry being appointed 2nd Lieutenants for the Lower Darling and Albert districts respectively.
-Perry and his troopers, while investigating the death of a white man at Baker's station, threatened and watched four Aboriginal people residing on the property into making confessions.
+By the late 1850s, the jurisdiction of the native troopers had been transferred from the Crown Lands department to the Native Police proper, with E. M. Lockyer and A. T. Perry being appointed 2nd Lieutenants for the Lower Darling and Albert districts respectively.
+Perry and his troopers, while investigating the death of a White man at Baker's station, threatened and watched four Aboriginal people residing on the property into making confessions.
 While they were being escorted to prison, they escaped, and after refusing to surrender, one was shot dead.
 The other three managed to escape but were found at Euston where two more were shot dead.
 Their hands were cut off and presented as proof of their demise.
 Perry also dispersed a large congregation of Aboriginal people assembled at the Murray-Darling junction.
-When investigating another murder of a white man near Menindie, Perry had the ring leader tied to a tree and shot dead as an example in "keeping the blacks quiet".
-It appears that the Native Police units were dissolved in the Lower Darling and Albert Districts by the early 1860s.
+When investigating another murder of a white man near Menindie, Perry had the ring leader tied to a tree and shot dead as a method of "keeping the blacks quiet".
+It appears that the Native Police units had been dissolved in the Lower Darling and Albert Districts by the early 1860s.